35 creative container vegetable garden ideas with beautiful planters, vertical gardening, DIY pots, grow bags, & recycled gallon buckets!

 There are endless creative choices when it come to container vegetable gardens.
 Before we explore all the creative ideas, here are a few important things to keep in mind that will help ensure a successful vegetable container garden no matter what kind of planters and pots you use.

-These key things are location, size, and watering needs.
+These key things are location, size, soil and watering needs.
 Most vegetables require at least 6 hours of sunlight to thrive.
 Some varieties need bigger planters than others.
 Thirsty plants and smaller containers will require more frequent watering.
+Good quality soil is key.
+Here’s a complete guide on vegetable gardening, with great tips on soil building, starting seeds, growing, harvesting, & more!

 * Some resources in article are affiliate links.
 Full disclosure here .